 Property developers have been creating communities outside of Manila.
 This move gives you a chance to find properties that are not yet that expensive.
 Moreover, it will benefit everyone in the long run: major cities will be decongested, and provincial cities and towns will be put in the spotlight.

-If you’re looking for the best places to live in the Philippines, here are some of your top considerations.
+If you’re looking for the best place to live in the Philippines, we give you some recommendations that you can include in your top considerations.

 Table of Contents

-- 9 Best Places to Live in the Philippines
+- Best Place to Live in the Philippines: 12 Options to Consider

 - Is Real Estate a Good Investment in the Philippines?